 Did you know?

-The largest known stockpile of gold lies within a vault at the Federal Reserve Bank of New York, the United States.
+The largest known stockpile of gold lies within a vault at the Federal Reserve Bank of New York in the United States.

 Types Of Gold